Jo Wilson (presenter)

 Jo Wilson (born 1984) is a Scottish television presenter who currently works for Sky Sports News.

 Career

 Wilson started as a Graduate Trainee at Sky Sports News in 2011, before becoming a sub editor then getting promoted to co-producer.
 This led her to making her screen debut as a presenter on Sky Sports News in 2015.

 Education

-Wilson graduated from Glasgow Caledonian University with a Masters in journalism in 2011.
-During her studies Wilson worked at Pizza Hut in Stirling.
+Wilson graduated from Glasgow Caledonian University with a master's degree in journalism in 2011.
+During her studies, Wilson worked at Pizza Hut in Stirling.

 Personal life

 As a sprinter and a jumper, Wilson represented Perth and her county.
 Receiving an athletics scholarship when she was 17, she spent a year at The Stony Brook School in New York doing athletics and basketball.
 She supports St Johnstone and saw her first match at McDiarmid Park aged 7 in November 1992 against Motherwell; the game was abandoned at half-time due to snow.

 On 23 September 2020, Wilson gave birth to a daughter.
 She returned to Sky Sports News on 20 April 2021, after being on maternity leave for 13 months due to COVID-19 restrictions.

 On 5 September 2022, Wilson announced that she had been diagnosed with stage III cervical cancer following a recent smear test.
 A month later, she married her partner Dan McGrath, with whom she had a daughter.

 She returned to Sky Sports News on 30 November 2022, co-hosting on the 7pm timeslot.
 In April 2023, it was reported that she had fully recovered.